 How Long Does Tramadol Stay In Your System?

 Tramadol can stay in your system for up to months after the last dose.
 It may remain in the blood in detectable amount for up to 24 hours.
-Likewise, the urine and hair samples may contain it for up to five days and ninety days respectively.
+Likewise, the urine and hair samples may contain it for up to 5 days and 90 days respectively.
 In any case, various other factors also influence it.

 How long does Tramadol stay in your system?
 Well, you may find many different answers when you google it.
 But it should not surprise you.
 No doubt, there are reasons for such significant differences among the patients.
 Every individual has a unique ability to digest, metabolize and excrete the drug.
 Besides, other drug factors further complicate the situation.
 They include doses, drug preparations, and simultaneous use of other medications.